eamzea/ReactNativeFoodApplication/README.md

 # ReactNativeFoodApplication

-## Blog Post Application

-Second ReactNative Application using React Hooks like Context, Reducer and State.
+First ReactNative Application using React Hooks like Context, Reducer and State.

 In the project directory, you can run: